mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 * Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and than choose your Mural Template named "Feedback grid".
 You can find this template on this link <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448>.

 * In the field "Search" you can type in "Feedback grid" if you can't find the Mural Template on the link.
+Double tap on the "Feedback grid" to open this template.

 ![Search](/Phase_6_Test_Screenshots/01_Test_Search.PNG)